 Held at the spectacular Leopard Creek Country Club, just south of the Kruger National Park in Malalane, Mpumalanga, the Alfred Dunhill Championship has produced some memorable moments over the years.

-15 different names have been crowned Alfred Dunhill Championship winners in the 19 tournaments to date.
+16 different names have been crowned Alfred Dunhill Championship winners in the 20 tournaments to date.
+The 2020 Championship is the 21st staging of the event.

 2 players have won the tournament on more than one occasion.
 Spaniard Pablo Martin registered back-to-back triumphs in 2009 and 2010, while South African Charl Schwartzel has come out on top no less than four times, first winning in December 2004 and then taking the title in 2012, 2013 and 2015.